Paturages/EEISTI-Tournaments/README.md

 ## Requirements
 This project is built on the [Laravel Lumen](http://lumen.laravel.com/) framework.
 As such, it requires **PHP >=5.4**.
 To build this project, use `composer` to get all the dependencies.
+As with Laravel/Lumen projects, you will have to create a new server entry on Nginx or a VirtualHost on Apache pointing to the public folder.

 Next step: the `.env` file.
 An example has been provided in `.env.example`: you should hook up your own credentials and rename the file to `.env`.